XuanyiZhao/Image_processing_algorithms_from_scratch/README.md

 </p>

 ## Image Morphing
-Produce a "morph" animation of one's face into another person’s face.
+Produce a "morph" animation of one's face (or one item) into another person’s face (another item).
 ![](Image_morphing/shoes.gif)